furkansahin55/pokemon-api/Readme.md

 ## Concerns and future implementations
 ### Pagination
-Actually at first I planned to do **cursor pagination** since its more performant than a offset pagination in most cases.
+Actually, at first, I planned to do **cursor pagination** since it's more performant than offset pagination in most cases.
 But switched to offset pagination because graphql api was not supporting cursor queries.
 ![Alt text](readme-images/image.png)

-Also in future there can be **totalPokemonNumber, currentPageNumber** properties can be added for orientation of a table on frontend.
+Also in future, there can be **totalPokemonNumber, currentPageNumber** properties can be added for orientation of the table on the frontend.

 ### Error handling
-In future as code base gets bigger to be able handle errors properly there can be custom error classes can be created.
+In the future as the code base gets bigger to be able to handle errors properly there can be custom error classes can be created.

-Custom error classes can have http status code and message properties so at global error handling function of fastify proper error message and code can be shown.
+Custom error classes can have http status code and message properties so at global error handling function of Fastify proper error message and code can be shown.

 ## About using pokemon name as id in tables
-As I realized id parameter for pokemons is a base64 encoded version with format Pokemon:001 Because of how resolver implemented more than one id can return same pokemon.
+As I realized id parameter for pokemons is a base64 encoded version with format Pokemon:001 Because of how the resolver implemented more than one id can return the same pokemon.
-Thats why I used name property as key which is also unique.
+That's why I used name property as key which is also unique.

 Example: \
 **UG9rZW1vbjowMDE=** gives Bulbasaur \
 **MDAx** also gives Bulbasaur

 ## Database schema
-In future it would be better to change how evolutions kept in table.
+In future, it would be better to change how evolutions are kept in the table.
-Right now there is another table to keep names of evolutions.
+Right now there is another table to keep the names of evolutions.
-But this values actually can be hold in Pokemons table with a column name preEvolution.
+But these values actually can be held in Pokemons table with a column name preEvolution.
-With this self relation we can get evolutions for each pokemon without an extra table query.
+With this self relation, we can get evolutions for each pokemon without an extra table query.